Qarj/WebImblaze-Selenium/MANUAL.md

 ### searchimage searchimage1 ... searchimage5

 Requires search-image plugin.
 The plugin itself is already installed, however there are dependencies on Python and other libraries.
-Setup instructions can be found here: https://github.com/Qarj/search-image
+Setup instructions can be found here: [Search Image](https://github.com/Qarj/search-image)

 Searches the WebDriver Selenium screenshot for a specified sub image.
 A small tolerance is allowed in case the image cannot be found exactly.
 This is useful if the baseline image is captured in one browser version /